oeh-tnf/JKU-Games-Page/03_turniere.md

 Please ensure that you arrive at least 5 minutes before the tournament starts.
 If you are not present up until 5 minutes before, you may be substituted from the tournament.

-### Mario Kart 8 Deluxe (Console Area) - Friday, 6pm
+### Mario Kart 8 Deluxe (Console Area) - Friday, 5.30pm
 <em>Race around in circles in whimsical vehicles, get all the power-ups and knock your enemies off the track.</em><br>
-A new Grand Prix will take place every 20 Minutes, starting at 18:00 - the timeslots of the individual players will be announced on Discord, lists are also available at the Info-Point.<br>
+A new Grand Prix will take place every 20 Minutes, starting at 17:30 - the timeslots of the individual players will be announced on Discord, lists are also available at the Info-Point.<br>
 At 20:00, we will have the grand finale of all group winners.<br>
 A switch console, controllers and the game are provided.

-### OpenGuessr (LAN Area) - Friday, 7.30pm
+### GeoGuessr Alternative: OpenGuessr (LAN Area) - Friday, 7.30pm
 <em>Do you know where you are?
 Let's hope the street view car was not having a bad day.</em><br>
 In this tournament, you will be placed in random locations around the world using Street View.
-Your task is to figure out where you are and place a marker on the map as accurately as possible.
-The player with the lowest total distance from the actual locations across all rounds wins the tournament.<br>
+Your task is to figure out where you are, place a marker on the map as accurately as possible and collect points based on the distance to the actual location.
+The players will be placed in groups and the best two of each group will move on to the next round.<br>

-### League of Legends (LAN Area) - Friday, 9pm
-<em>Welcome to Summoner's Rift!</em><br>
-The mode will be determined based on the number of participants.
-Bring your computer with the installed game to the tournament.
-Please install the game before the event to reduce load on our network.
+Please bring a suitable device with internet access to participate.

 ### UNO Flip!
 (Dice Area) - Saturday, 4pm
 <em>UNO, but they accidentally printed both sides of the cards.
 It's the classical game, but with a little twist (or